diegoldnascimento/nvim/README.md

 - [mason.nvim](https://github.com/williamboman/mason.nvim) - Easy install LSP servers, Formatters, linters and more
 - [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) - Easy management for LSP servers
 - [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) - mason-null-ls bridges mason.nvim with the null-ls plugin - making it easier to use both plugins together.
-- [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) - Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua
-- [lspkind.nvim](https://github.com/onsails/lspkind.nvim) - This tiny plugin adds vscode-like pictograms to neovim built-in lsp
+- [formatter.nvim](https://github.com/mhartington/formatter.nvim) - We want to thank the neoformat contributors.
+They developed a lot of formatter configurations that we used as a reference to create our own opt-in default formatter configurations.- [lspkind.nvim](https://github.com/onsails/lspkind.nvim) - This tiny plugin adds vscode-like pictograms to neovim built-in lsp

 ### Git